begmaroman/towns-chat-history-bot/README.md

 ## Development Notes

 - By default the bot keeps transcripts in-memory.
 Provide `REDIS_URL` to persist messages in Redis (recommended for Render or any multi-instance deployment).
+- Messages older than 30 days are pruned automatically to keep storage lean.
 - `/summarize` currently analyzes up to 400 stored messages.
 Older content is truncated with a note.
 - Need to verify changes?
 Use `bun test`, `bun run lint`, or `bun run typecheck`.